Everybody’s got advice for pregnant ladies. When it comes to morning sickness relief, expectant mamas have heard it all.

-As an alternative, make yourself an electrolyte drink of filtered water, a big squeeze of fresh lemon, a generous pinch of sea salt, and lots of ice.
+As an alternative, make yourself a homemade electrolyte drink.
+Try this recipe or simple mix filtered water, a big squeeze of fresh lemon, a generous pinch of sea salt, and lots of ice.
 While it won’t provide the healing gelatin and other benefits of bone broth, it is a mineral-rich way to stay hydrated, and for some reason most pregnant women prefer their drinks extra cold.

 You can also try taking a magnesium supplement like this one, which can be especially helpful if you have a tendency toward constipation.
 Magnesium is often better absorbed via the skin, so you can also soak in magnesium salt baths or try a magnesium oil spray.

 Modern studies are starting to back the age-old knowledge that acupuncture can help to manage pregnancy symptoms, including morning sickness.

 In my practice, I find that weekly acupuncture sessions through the first trimester (or until symptoms subside) can be quite effective in managing heartburn, taking the edge off of the nausea, providing a deep recharge needed from ongoing fatigue, and helping a newly pregnant mama process all of the new thoughts and emotions she may be experiencing along the way.